gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    policy to allow fallback or not.
 However, the possibility to use fallback is based on the ULP can operate using user messages that are no longer than 16384 bytes and where the security issues can be mitigated or considered acceptable.
+If fallback is enabled, implementations MUST use the dtls_sctp_ext extention {{auth_fallback}} to authenticate the fallback.
+This mitigates on-path attacker to trigge fallback to RFC 6083.
    Fallback is NOT RECOMMENDED to be enabled as it enables downgrade attacks to weaker algorithms and versions of DTLS.